Losant/losant-docs/docs/experiences/views.md

 ### Example Layout

-A layout includes common elements that are used in all web pages you are rendering within your experience; for example, a typical should include the following:
+A layout includes common elements that are used in all web pages you are rendering within your experience; for example, a typical layout should include the following:

 *   Your `<!doctype html>` declaration
 *   The HTML `<head>` as well as any common `<script>` and `<link>` (stylesheet) tags